 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-We are participating in multi-centered research protocols which include treatments for the following diseases: Retina; wet and dry Macular Degeneration; Diabetic Retinopathy; Retinopathy of Prematurity; Vitreomacular adhesions; and Neuro-Ophthalmology (pseudotumor cerebri and nonarteritic ischemic optic neuropathy).
+We are participating in multi-centered research protocols which include treatments for the following diseases: Retina; wet and dry Macular Degeneration; Retinopathy of Prematurity; Vitreomacular adhesions.
 Our physicians are involved as Principal Investigators in many single site prospective and retrospective studies.
 Our Ophthalmology Research Lab is translational and involves analysis of patient's blood or eye tissues.
 Knowledge gained from translational research has spurred animal projects involving more basic experiments as well.
 It includes pediatric retinal fellowships at Beaumont.
 The program is designed to give foreign fellows a mixture of clinical observation and laboratory research.

 George Williams, M.D.